 Decomposition

-The natural breakdown process represents an essential aspect of the ecosystem, allowing organic materials to decompose into simpler substances, contributing nutrients to the soil and fostering new plant growth.
-However, when trees decompose, they can become weak and brittle, posing a risk to property and individuals.
-Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include tree removal, cabling or bracing, or other measures to mitigate any potential hazards like pruning or trimming.
-It is important to act quickly when dealing with decomposing trees to avoid any potential safety hazards or property damage.
+The natural breakdown process represents an essential part of the ecosystem, allowing trees and other organic matter to break down into simpler substances, providing nutrients to the soil and fostering new plant growth.
+However, when trees decompose, they can become unstable, posing a risk to property and individuals.
+We have certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, cabling or bracing, or other measures to mitigate any potential hazards such as pruning.
+It is important to act quickly when dealing with decomposing trees to avoid any potential safety hazards or damage to your property.

 The resilience of tree Roots After Cutting